VonHeikemen/lsp-zero.nvim/README.md

 ### Usage

 I will show the configuration code in sections.
+I'll show a basic config with a manual setup of LSP server, one with automatic setup of LSP server, and finally the configuration for autocomplete.

 #### Manual setup of LSP servers